 Philanthropic support empowers our students to harness their creative abilities to make a difference in the world around them.
 Through a broad range of funding opportunities, including scholarships, career support, and other special programs, you can help Berklee provide experiences that tuition alone can’t cover.
 We are grateful for your partnership and consideration.

-This fall, we invite you to join us in our commitment to antiracism and social justice by making a gift to one of the meaningful initiatives below.
+We invite you to join us in our commitment to antiracism and social justice by making a gift to one of the meaningful initiatives below.

 Danroy 'DJ' Henry Social Change Scholarship